aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-rtf/_index.md

 ---
 title: C++ API to Convert PPTX to RTF or with free Online Converter
 description: Export PPTX to RTF within your C++ applications or online.
-Test free POT to CSV online converter quickly before integrating the code.
+Test free PPTX to RTF online converter quickly before integrating the code.
 url_ignore: /cpp/conversion/pptx-to-rtf/
 family: total
 platformtag: cpp